opennewzealand/linz2osm/README.md

  * Celery 3 or later and django-celery
  * GDAL 1.5 or later
  * BeautifulSoup (only if generating layers from LINZ data dictionary with dd_load)
+ * Requests v0.14.0 or later

+ (you can install most of these through pip: use the requirements.txt file)

 Installing Pydermonkey
 ----------------------